NattKh/POE2Radar/README.md

 # POE2Radar

-An external map/radar overlay for Path of Exile 2 with built-in cheats, a web dashboard, and full customization.
+An external map/radar overlay for Path of Exile 2 with built-in mods, a web dashboard, and full customization.

 Attaches to the PoE2 client, reads game state out of process memory (no injection, no hooks), draws a terrain + entity overlay, and optionally patches game constants for quality-of-life tweaks.

 > **Use at your own risk.** This reads another process's memory, patches game instructions, and can send keystrokes.
 This may violate Path of Exile's Terms of Service and could put your account at risk.
+Educational purposes only.

 ---